What tastes like a nut, looks like a tiger but is neither of those things? You guessed it: antioxidant-rich, antibacterial tiger nuts.

 Cyperus esculentus was one of the earliest recorded plants cultivated in ancient Egypt, often boiled in beer, roasted or served with honey.
 Tiger nuts were also used medicinally, as oral medications and enemas.

-Far from being “just a weed,” though, one interesting use of tiger nuts is its recently researched potential as a new form of biofuel.
-(14) It’s also been used as a cosmetic product, helping slow down the aging of skin cells, and as fishing bait.
+Far from being “just a weed,” though, one interesting use of tiger nuts is their recently researched potential as a new form of biofuel.
+They’ve also been used as a cosmetic product, helping slow down the aging of skin cells, and as fishing bait.

 1. Contain a High Load of Antioxidants